Here's to good food!

 Mississippi Roast

 The picture of this recipe looked delicious, but don't all the pictures on food blogs look terrific!
 I have made a few recipes that did not live up to their promised expectations.
 You won't see those recipes here.
 But this one had been on my list for awhile, and I finally picked up a chuck roast and tried it.
 Yum!
 After reading several of the comments, I made some adjustments and we liked it fine.
 The roast was 3 pounds exactly, but I trimmed off at least 1/4 pound of fat before starting.
-Even though there is really NO liquid added, there was plenty as it cooked, mostly fat.
+Even though there is really NO liquid required, there was plenty as it cooked, mostly fat.
 I skimmed most of it off before serving with the meat.

 One time, I tried using the sliced pepperoncini, but that didn't work as well.
 Buy the whole ones and use whatever number seems right to you.
 If you use the whole jar, prepare for it to be pretty spicy.